 - It is possible that Amazon are concerned that if they get too greedy, it could cause another powerful tech firm like Google / Apple to enter the market for selling e-books.
 For example, Google is able to use its dominance of the search engine market to overtake Facebook in promoting its’ G+ social media alternative.
 Apple and Barnes & Noble have already shown that a firm can challenge Amazon.
 The fact Amazon’s market share of e-books have fallen from 90% to 70% suggests competition may continue to intensify.
 However, there is no guarantee traditional booksellers like Barnes & Noble will survive this new cut price market.
 If Barnes & Nobel / Waterstones in the UK go bust, it will leave Amazon with even greater market power.

 - Low prices are good for consumers.
 The other side of the equation is that lower prices of e-books is good for consumers.

 - Lower costs.
 Another issue with e-books is that with lower costs of publishing, you would expect the price to be lower than traditional books.
 But, is it fair that the lower costs benefit the retailer, rather than author who still has to spend time researching and writing?

-- E-books is a new market for authors.
+- E-books are a new market for authors.
 E-books offer new opportunities for authors, which didn’t exist before.
-E-book make it much more practical for authors who sell low volumes or want to publish short booklets.
-Amazon make it very easy to go from writing a book to instant selling.
-There are benefits as well as costs from having a dominant firm which has an instant access to the national market.
+The E-book makes it much more practical for authors who sell low volumes or want to publish short booklets.
+Amazon makes it very easy to go from writing a book to instant selling.
+There are benefits as well as costs from having a dominant firm which has instant access to the national market.